 Creating awareness of small-scale farmers’ land rights: Women’s land rights are still under threat because of bad cultural norms and poor implementation of policies.
 ESAFF Uganda is creating and providing platforms for dialogue and massive community awareness on land governance, policies and laws, access to justice, and accountability in the delivery of land services leading to the securitization of women’s land rights.
 This is done through Land Awareness Week and women’s land rights dialogues among others.
 Since 2017, ESAFF Uganda in close partnership with MLHUD and other land actors has organized 5 regional awareness weeks i.e. Acholi, Teso, Karamoja, West Nile, Central, and South Western Uganda.
 Subsequently, the Apaa land issue was fast-tracked by both government and CSOs, brought to the floor of Parliament and a Parliamentary Committee was appointed to investigate and come up with sustainable recommendations to resolve this conflict, compensations to affected persons and led to the establishment of strong CCO programs i.e. in Teso, under GIZ.

-ESAFF Uganda is engaged in reshaping land governance policies through designing campaigns and influencing policies like the Land Act – Amendment, Draft Land Acquisition, Resettlement and Rehabilitation policy and Land Acquisition Bill among others.
-ESAFF Uganda has also built strong collaboration with Ministry of Lands, Housing and Urban Development (MLHUD) and other actors in the land sector.
-Our work with the Ministry and other actors has led to the adoption of policy propositions, development of ordinances at district level among others.
+Influencing enabling environment for Responsible Land Governance of Tenure: ESAFF Uganda creates forums, mobilizes, and supports small-scale farmers to engage in reshaping land governance policies and laws through conducting studies, designing campaigns, and influencing policies like the Land Act – Amendment, Draft Land Acquisition, Resettlement and Rehabilitation Policy, and Land Acquisition Bill, National Land Policy 2013among others in collaboration with the Ministry of Lands, Housing and Urban Development (MLHUD) and other actors in the land sector leading to the adoption of policy propositions, and the development of ordinances at the district level.